 Walk: 7 hrs - 500m ascent/500m descent - or a rest day

 An early start gets us up to Waterfall Flat.
 It is not hard to imagine where it gets its name with torrents of water pouring of the surrounding cliffs.
 The improbable scramble up the Waterfall Face leads to Rabbit Pass.
 A long descent through native herb gardens is a magical end to an exhilarating day.

 IMPORTANT: If there is bad weather the Rabbit Pass will not be attempted.
 An alternative hiking route will be utilised and any helicopter or jetboat costs of exit will not be charged.

 Walk: 9-11 hrs - 900m ascent/650 descent

 Waking to sound of icefalls off the towering Mt.
 Pickelhaub, we have a leisurely breakfast before heading down the East Matukituki Valley.
 Even with no track the going is easy through this isolated scenic valley.
 Once we come to the magnificent Bledisloe Gorge the climbing begins again.
 From open river flats, through ancient forest and up to the alpine, this is a day that has it all.
 We camp at our incomparable Aspiring Camp.

-It is the last day of the trek, and we all know what that means, that’s right: pancakes, whipped cream and blueberries.
-The trail down to the valley floor winds through tall beech with Mnt.
-Aspiring dominating the view.
-Gradually the track opens out into farm land just before we meet out waiting transport back to civilization and a hot shower.
+Sadly, today is the last day of the trek, and we all know what that means, that’s right: pancakes, whipped cream and blueberries!
+The trail down to the valley floor winds through tall beech with Mount Aspiring dominating the view.
+Gradually the track opens out into farm land just before we meet out waiting transport back to civilisation and a hot shower.